damienmaguire/Tesla-Model-3-Battery-BMS/README.md

 PCB files in DesignSpark PCB 9 format.
 Also included CPL and BOM files for use at https://jlcpcb.com/

 06/04/20 : Added some logic analyser captures for hvcon batman while connected to one of 3 battery modules.
  The unknown pin on the header comes to life when connected to a slave module.
+Log files taken with a Digilent Analog Discovery 2 and Saleae Logic.

 Also uploaded scope captures taken on a HV controller on its own.